 You also need to think about the numbers, especially for a house you are planning to sell.

-“If I’m looking to buy a house to flip, I’m going to look into the work I need to do to the house, plus what I paid for the lot, as well as see where the market is and where we think it might be going when we are done.
-If the numbers make sense, then the reno makes sense,” Mickey said.
+“If I’m looking to buy a house to renovate and sell fairly quickly, I’m going to look into the work I need to do to the house, plus what I paid for the purchase, as well as see where the market is and where I think it might be going when the project is completed.
+If the numbers make sense, then the renovation makes sense,” Debra said.

 Finding a house to live in isn’t quite as straightforward as the facts and figures because emotion also comes into play.
 Here, it is more about what you are willing to do, or sacrifice, in order to create your dream home.

-“For example, if you find a house in a neighbourhood you just love or a lot that backs up to the ocean, but the foundation is jeopardised, then the choice comes down to how much that neighbourhood or ocean view means to you, because you can’t reno a view.
-If you decide to go ahead, know that you might have to spend half your budget to fix that one problem,” Mickey said.
+“For example, if you find a house in a neighbourhood you just love or a property that backs up to the ocean but the foundation is jeopardised, then the choice comes down to how much that neighbourhood or ocean view means to you, because you can’t renovate a view.
+If you decide to go ahead, know that you might have to spend half your budget to fix that one problem,” Debra said.

 P L A N N I N G A H O U S E R E N O V A T I O N ?